MOUSE ANTI-HEPATITIS B VIRUS CORE ANTIBODY (M412)

-Hepatitis B virus (HBV) is an enveloped double-stranded DNA virus, with a 3.2-kb covalently closed circular DNA, that belongs to the genus Orthohepadnaviruses of the Hepadnaviridae family of viruses.
-Currently, eight genotypes of HBV are recognised, designated A-H, with each genotype having a distinct geographical distribution.
+Hepatitis B virus (HBV) is a small, partially double-stranded DNA virus that belongs to the genus Orthohepadnaviruses of the Hepadnaviridae family of viruses.
+Currently, eight genotypes of HBV are recognised, designated A-H, and four subtypes (adw, adr, ayw and ayr) each having a distinct geographical distribution.
 HBV is a retrovirus that replicates by reverse transcription of an RNA intermediate.
-Four genes are present on the virus genome; precore/core, polymerase (P), envelope (preS1/preS2/S) and X. The precore/core gene is responsible for expression of core protein as well as hepatitis B e antigen (HBeAg), a serological marker of HBV infection correlating with high viral load (Tong et al., 2005).
+HBV encodes seven proteins, recognised as preCore, core, pol, X (HBx), and envelope proteins L, M and S (Liang ,TJ).

-HBV chronically infects 300 million people worldwide, and increases their risk to develop hepatocellular carcinoma by a hundred fold.
-It is a bloodborne virus that is transmitted through contact with infected blood or bodily fluids.
+HBV is a bloodborne virus that is transmitted through contact with infected blood or bodily fluds.
 HBV infection may occur through various routes including the sharing of needles for injecting drugs, the use of inadequately sterilised medical equipment infected with HBV and the transfusion of unscreened blood and blood products.
 In endemic areas, perinatal transmission of HBV from mother to child is common.

 HBV infection causes liver disease which can vary from acute, or chronic hepatitis to cirrhosis of the liver and potentially hepatocellular carcinoma.
 The incubation of HBV infection can vary from 1 – 6 months.
 During the period of acute infection, most individuals remain asymptomatic.
 However, some patients develop acute illness presenting with clinical symptoms that include jaundice, nausea, vomiting, abdominal pain and extreme fatigue.
 Acute liver failure may occur in 1% of patients, which can be fatal.
 HBV infected patients may also develop chronic lifelong disease, which can progress to cirrhosis or hepatocellular carcinoma in 20-30% of adult cases (WHO).